"

 • Individual and collaborative work

-High-Impact Questions Rather than unfocused questions (like “muddiest point”), “questions that have students build on prior knowledge, apply knowledge to new situations, and reveal conceptual errors” results in more learning and better performance on tests.
+High-Impact Questions Rather than the more unfocused questions of activities such as Muddiest Point, these “questions…have students build on prior knowledge, apply knowledge to new situations, and reveal conceptual errors,” resulting in more learning and better performance on tests.
 In addition, questions that invite students to connect a course theme to their own lives or experiences can be especially engaging.

 Such questions should be used at strategic points so students are not only memorizing material but grappling with it.